 24.5MP FX-Format BSI CMOS Sensor and Dual EXPEED 6 Processors

-For all-around shooting, impressive low-light quality, and quick readout speeds to benefit continuous shooting, movies, and time-lapse recording, a 24.5MP BSI CMOS sensor is utilised.
+For all-around shooting, impressive low-light quality, and quick readout speeds to benefit continuous shooting, movies, and time-lapse recording, a 24.5MP BSI CMOS sensor is utilized.
 The back-illuminated sensor's architecture allows for both vivid and smooth quality at sensitivity levels as low as ISO 100 and significantly clean high-sensitivity output for decreased noise while operating at high ISO values, up to a native ISO 51200.
 Dual EXPEED 6 image processors, which benefit the sensor, give the camera system a plethora of speed, including the capacity to shoot continuously at 14 fps for up to 124 consecutive frames.

 UHD 4K Video Recording

 The Z6 II is a more than capable multimedia camera since it makes use of the sensor and processor's capabilities for purposes other than still images.
 Full pixel readout up to 30p is supported for UHD 4K video recording, and up to 120p for Full HD 1080p video recording is supported for slow motion playback.
 Video files can be saved to internal memory cards in cameras or as an uncompressed file via HDMI out to an optional external recorder.